-In early CUDA versions, pointers could not be accessed across process boundaries, so memory copies between GPU buffers had to go through the host, creating a bottleneck.
-To overcome this limitation, CUDA 4.1 introduced CUDA Inter-Process Communication (IPC), which enables processes on the same node to access device buffers of other processes without additional copies \cite{CUDA-4.1-Release-Notes}.
-With CUDA IPC, memory handles are created and passed between processes using standard IPC mechanisms, resulting in lower latencies than staging copies through the host.
-However, the overhead of creating memory handles can be significant and may offset the latency benefits \cite{MVAPICH2-GPU-Intra-Node-CUDA-IPC}.
+In early GPU runtimes versions, pointers could not be accessed across process boundaries, so memory copies between GPU buffers had to go through the host, creating a bottleneck.
+To overcome this limitation, Inter-Process Communication (IPC) enables processes on the same node to access device buffers of other processes without additional copies \cite{CUDA-4.1-Release-Notes}.
+With IPC, memory handles are created and passed between processes using standard IPC mechanisms, resulting in lower latencies than staging copies through the host.